Program director

 By the end of their program, students should be able to:

-1. Synthesize information regarding characteristics and etiologies of communication disorders and differences as well swallowing disorders in children and adults.
+1. Synthesize information regarding characteristics and etiologies of communication disorders and differences as well as swallowing disorders in children and adults.

 2. Integrate skills in assessment of human communication disorders and differences as well as swallowing disorders with a variety of clinical populations.